-- Adopt positive behaviour management strategies as part of the school's behaviour policy - Ensure that the anti-bullying policy is actively promoted in assemblies and other formal occasions, as well as its key messages being displayed around the school - Continue to work towards Anti-Bullying Quality Marks (aiming for Bronze by July 2019 and then moving towards Gold) - Continue to provide training on behaviour management and anti-bullying for all relevant staff. - Provide support for vulnerable individuals and groups. - Provide transition supporting students moving from primary to secondary. - Provide information on support agencies when needed. - Ensure adequate supervision of students at breaks, lunchtimes and in the immediate vicinity of school at the end of the day. - Use CCTV when applicable to review any incidents in open areas or within school itself. - Provide a range of opportunities at lunchtimes so that pupils have positive activities in which to engage. - Through dialogue with the pupils we will review the effectiveness of the school's measures in counteracting bullying. - Gather the views of parents on our Anti Bullying work (alongside other matters) through questionnaires distributed at Parents' Evenings and respond accordingly in a timely fashion. - Identify and use opportunities within the curriculum to discuss aspects of bullying to emphasise that the school views bullying as a serious issue, and to explore the appropriate ways of behaving towards each other. - Teachers will ensure that they do not use teaching material or equipment which portrays a bad or negative view of any group because of their ethnic origin, gender, ability/disability etc.
+- Adopt positive behaviour management strategies as part of the school's behaviour policy - Ensure that the anti-bullying policy is actively promoted in assemblies and other formal occasions, as well as its key messages being displayed around the school - Continue to provide training on behaviour management and anti-bullying for all relevant staff. - Provide support for vulnerable individuals and groups. - Provide transition supporting students moving from primary to secondary. - Provide information on support agencies when needed.

+- Ensure adequate supervision of students at breaks, lunchtimes and in the immediate vicinity of school at the end of the day. - Use CCTV when applicable to review any incidents in open areas or within school itself. - Provide a range of opportunities at lunchtimes so that pupils have positive activities in which to engage. - Through dialogue with the pupils we will review the effectiveness of the school's measures in counteracting bullying. - Gather the views of parents on our Anti Bullying work (alongside other matters) through questionnaires and feedback forms and will respond accordingly in a timely fashion. - Identify and use opportunities within the curriculum to discuss aspects of bullying to emphasise that the school views bullying as a serious issue, and to explore the appropriate ways of behaving towards each other. - Teachers will ensure that they do not use teaching material or equipment which portrays a bad or negative view of any group because of their ethnic origin, gender, ability/disability etc.